jack89roberts/metricx/README.md

 - Added a basic `input.jsonl` example file

-- Run this command (output file needs to contain a directory to work, i.e. "output.jsonl" raises an error but "./output.jsonl" is ok):
+- Run this command (output file needs to contain a directory to work, i.e. `output.jsonl` raises an error but `./output.jsonl` is ok):

 ```
 python -m metricx24.predict \